-As employers start to return to workplaces after the Covid-19 lockdowns, some are implementing flexible or hybrid working: giving their employees the option to work remotely either part or all of the time.
+Since the pandemic, more employers have implemented hybrid working: giving their employees the option to work remotely either part or all of the time.
 For some graduates, this arrangement could remove the dilemma about whether to relocate or stay at home – but you should think carefully about whether it’s right for you.
-If you’d be travelling into the office two or three days a week and your home isn’t near the office, you’ll still need to weigh up whether it’s worth looking for accommodation nearby (whether renting a room or staying in B&Bs or similar for ad hoc overnights).
+If you’d be travelling into the office two or three days a week and your home isn’t near the office, you’ll still need to weigh up whether it’s worth looking for accommodation nearby (whether renting a room or staying in B& Bs or similar for ad hoc overnights).
 Working from home full time may sound appealing if you don’t want to leave your hometown, but you may find it harder to make friends with your colleagues and get yourself known within the organisation.

 See our career location article for more advice on graduate careers in different regions and whether you should consider remote working.

 There are several factors to consider when thinking about choosing an area to live in for your new job.